Protect your iPhone from threats

 A dedicated computer maintenance solution like Avast Cleanup for Mac can help you by deleting your browser cache automatically and taking care of unnecessary files without deleting anything important.

 Want a few gigabytes of extra space instantly?
 Avast Cleanup will get rid of all the unnecessary data on your system while making sure you’ve saved the files you actually care about.

 Cache is a type of temporary storage from which data can be accessed quickly and efficiently.
-The files stored in your system cache, browser cache, and application cache form part of “Other” storage on Mac devices.
-But if too much of your cache is taken up by bloatware and other junk, performance will suffer, so cleaning up your Mac won’t just free up extra space, it can help speed up your Mac too.
+The files stored in your system cache, browser cache, and application cache form part of “Other” storage on Mac.
+But if too much of your cache is bloatware and other junk, performance will suffer.
+Cleaning up your Mac can help speed up your Mac too.